jiliangarette/notes/git-notes/undoing-things.md

 - `git reset HEAD name-of-the-file""` this command resets the staged specific file
 - `git reset -p` lets you choose which file yuo want to unstage
 - `git commit --amend ` (dangerous) runs a git commit workflow to overflow the previeous commit
-- `git revert` it reverts what you commit in the previous
+- `git revert` it reverts what you commit in the previouss
 ---